Mesenteric venous thrombosis occurs when a blood clot forms in one or more of the major veins that drain blood from your intestines.

 Blood thinners are the main treatment for this condition.
 If you have a blood clotting disorder, you may need to take blood thinners indefinitely.

 In some cases, such as when a blood clot is discovered in the portal or mesenteric veins, blood thinners can be delivered directly to the clot through a procedure called thrombolysis.
-This process uses a catheter, or a flexible tube, that is inserted into your artery.
+This process uses a catheter, or a flexible tube, that is inserted into your vein.
 Your doctor will use X-ray images to position the catheter within the clot and then inject a blood-thinning medication to dissolve it.

 In rare cases, the clot is removed in a surgical procedure called thrombectomy.
-This is similar to a thrombolysis, but instead of injecting a blood thinner, the catheter is used to pull the clot from the artery.
+This is similar to a thrombolysis, but instead of injecting a blood thinner, the catheter is used to pull the clot from the vein.

-If you have symptoms of peritonitis (a severe infection of the peritoneum—the thin membrane that lines the abdominal wall and covers the organs inside the abdomen), you will need surgery to remove the affected areas of your intestine.
+If you have symptoms of peritonitis (a severe infection of the peritoneum — the thin membrane that lines the abdominal wall and covers the organs inside the abdomen), you will need surgery to remove the affected areas of your intestine.
 Surgery usually requires resection of the affected bowel.
 Afterward, your body’s waste products will be collected in an ileostomy (a bag placed on the skin over an opening from the small intestine), or a colostomy (a bag placed on the skin over an opening from the colon).

 Mesenteric venous thrombosis can decrease the supply of blood to the tissues and cells of your digestive system.
 This condition, called ischemia or infarction, causes your intestines to be damaged and is life threatening.
 It requires emergency medical attention.
 Always contact your doctor if you experience severe stomach pain along with fever, diarrhea, and vomiting.